 What happens if I violate the terms of the TCPA?

-What is the CTIA, and why should I care?
+What is the CTIA, and why should I care for text marketing?

 The CTIA, or Cellular Telecommunications and Internet Association, represents the U.S. wireless communications industry and the companies throughout the mobile ecosystem in the United States, such as carriers and suppliers.
 The CTIA promotes the industry's voluntary best practices.

-What happens if I don't follow the CTIA best practices?
+What happens if I don't follow the CTIA best practices for text marketing?

 While the TCPA is federal law, the CTIA is not.
 If you are not following CTIA guidelines, wireless carriers may be unhappy and decide their own appropriate course of action, such as suspending your account.

-What are the best practices for being TCPA and CTIA compliant?
+What are the best practices in text marketing for being TCPA and CTIA compliant?

 General guidelines include and are not limited to: